 It is important to note that all building materials and non-removable assets are included in capital works.

-If it isn’t possible to establish the exact cost of the capital works, you can work with a qualified quantity surveyor who will be able to help you claim the depreciation of a commercial building with percentage-based deductions.
+If it isn’t possible to establish the exact cost of the capital works, you can work with a qualified quantity surveyor who will be able to help you claim commercial property depreciation with percentage-based tax deductions.

 You can claim these percentage-based deductions on the full cost of the works in the year they incurred.
 A rate of 2.5% or 4% will be applied depending on: